LutherCS/aads-class-pub/notes/leftist_heap.md

 Rule #2 may be violated after the insertion, that is *s-value* of the right subtree of a certain node may become larger than the *s-value* of the left subtree

-In that case, swap left and right subtrees of the node
+In that case, *swap left and right subtrees of the node*.

 ## Implementation

 Implemented with links (pointers), based on `BinaryTree`

 ### Class BinaryTree

 ```python
 class BinaryTree:
     """Binary tree class"""